what is AWS Elastic Block Store (EBS)?

 If we use this storage, then General Purpose SSD Storage by default is attached with our instance.
-Its performance is very good for the Magnetic, but its price is high.
+Its performance is very good for the Magnetic, and also its price is high.
 It provides 3-IOPs (input-output per second) per GB.
-The price depends on the region.
+And also his price depends on the region.

 Provisioned-IOPs SSD (io1)

 It provides maximum IOPS.
 It usually provides 3000 IOPs.
-If you have purchased good instances, then it can provide 64000 IOPs.
+If you purchased good instances, then this can provide 64000 IOPs.
 These IOPs are used for reading, writing, and transaction operations.
-Its price is high in comparison with other storages.
+Its price is high in comparison with other storage.

 2:HDD Backed Volume (Hard Disk Drive)